LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

 In this project, `UseStaticFiles()` invokes `UseMvc()` if a static file is not requested.
 ASP.NET MVC has conventions to map specific parts of a URL in a HTTP request to methods in a controller class, which MVC instantiates.

 So we want an incoming request to be directed to a specific controller.
-We could have implemented `app.UseMvcWithDefaultRouting()`which means a `HomeController` class will receive a request to the root of the app by default.
+We could have implemented `app.UseMvcWithDefaultRoute()`which means a `HomeController` class will receive a request to the root of the app by default.
 If this class contains an `Index()` method, this will be the default action used to determine the response returned to the view.
 However, using `app.UseMvc()` is more flexible, but requires more setup.
 To specify controller manually, we need to use routing.

 ### Routing